stabgan/neural-network-backpropagation-algorithm-from-scratch/README.md

 # Manual inplementation of backpropagation algorithm from scratch

-There maybe some issues with input shape and  weights' shapes (transpose or not transpose ?)
+Maybe there are some issues with input shape and  weights' shapes (transpose or not transpose ? & dot products)

-Main focus is backpropagation and forward propagation Shapes can be corrected with a little bit of testing
+Main focus is backpropagation and forward propagation logic Shapes can be corrected with a little bit of testing